What Is the French Corporate Duty of Vigilance Law?

 Companies in scope of the law are required to establish, publish and implement a vigilance plan on an annual basis.
 This vigilance plan must include:

 Appropriate measures to identify, prevent and mitigate risks to human rights and the environment

 A means to assess the situations of supply chains, subsidiaries or subcontractors in relation to risk mapping

 A collection method for actual and potential risks, and planned actions to mitigate risks and prevent violations

 Monitoring to assess the efficiency of implemented measures

 If companies fail to publish or implement a vigilance plan, any concerned parties can turn to relevant jurisdiction for action, in which case the company has a three-month period to meet their obligation.
 After this time period, companies could be subject to a fine of up to 10 million euros.

-The Corporate Social Responsibility (CSR) Suite, part of the Assent Compliance Platform, offers modular solutions for human rights, and environmental compliance and data management.
-The CSR Suite helps companies to automate and increase the efficiency of their corporate social responsibility programs while complying with laws like the French Corporate Duty of Vigilance Law.
+The Assent Compliance Platform offers solutions for human rights, environmental compliance and data management.
+Our modules help companies automate and increase the efficiency of due diligence initiatives required by laws such as the French Corporate Duty of Vigilance Law.